 Highway 2 – Hairpin Turn

-After maneuvering the road around Mount Greylock, I returned to Highway 2 to wind around a hairpin turn…and hairpin turn it was…180 degrees.
+After maneuvering the road around Mount Greylock, I returned to the Mohawk Trail to face a hairpin turn…and hairpin turn it was…180 degrees.
 When the road first opened, cars ascending the mountain used to overheat and their radiators would boil over upon reaching this turn.
 The car owners would get water from the restaurant here, which is still in business today.

 Continuing eastward on the Mohawk Trail, I arrived at Charlemont which maintains a strong Mohawk presence.
 A statue of a Mohawk brave, “Hail to the Sunshine” can be found in a small park to the west of town, while to the east of town, Tribal Groups from all over the Northeast gather at Indian Plaza.
 While I didn’t anticipate seeing any Indians swapping stories and performing dances in the rain, I was still curious to see what the Plaza looked like.
 It was a little more commercialized than I expected!

-The other attraction is a 400 foot Bridge of Flowers that spans Deerfield River.
+The other attraction is the 400 foot Bridge of Flowers that spans Deerfield River.
 It was originally built for trolley cars, but now displays flowers along its walls for a beautiful walking path across the river.

-I’m off to try to warm up…ETB.
+Now at the campgrounds, I’m off to try to warm up…ETB.